 The backbone infrastructure construction costs include demolition, flood protection and site grading, utility systems, on-site street improvements, street improvements off-site as required in the mitigation measures outlined in the EIR, parks and open space and public benefits.
+The cost estimate in the MIP includes items, such as parks, that could be subject to future policy decisions by the City Council.
+These may also be considered during the preparation and adoption of an infrastructure/impact fee program for Alameda Point.
 These construction costs also include a 25% contingency applied to all costs to account for items that are not fully characterized at this time.
 Other budgets that are associated with design and construction of the backbone infrastructure are included, such as construction administration, professional services, plan review and inspection, and improvement acceptance.
 The following is a list of the general categories of improvements included in the cost estimate.
 Also, see the Appendix for the detailed cost estimate summary which includes the estimated costs associated with each individual improvement.

-- Demolition / Site Preparation - Demolition and abatement of existing structures - Removal and/or slurry filling of existing utilities to be abandoned - Flood Protection & Site Grading - Corrective Geotechnical Measures shoreline stabilization and liquefaction remediation - Construction of perimeter flood protection measures - Import of material to raise elevations for perimeter flood protection measures and Development Areas - Mass grading of development blocks - Utility Systems - Sanitary sewer system pipelines, manholes and lift stations - Stormwater system pipelines, manholes, inlets, pump stations, multi-purpose basins and outfalls - Potable water system pipelines, appurtenances and fire hydrants - Recycled water system pipelines and appurtenances - Dry utility system joint trench, conduits, wires, substructure and street lights - On-Site Street System - New on-site street construction pavement, curbs, gutters, sidewalks, landscaping and striping - Reconstruction of existing on-site streets pavement, curbs, gutters, sidewalks, landscaping and striping - Traffic calming - Transportation Improvements - Off-site improvements as outlined in the mitigation measures of the EIR - Participation to BRT System - Parking lot expansion at the existing ferry terminal - New ferry terminal in Seaplane Lagoon - Transit center - Shuttle system - TDM
+- Demolition / Site Preparation - Demolition and abatement of existing structures - Removal and/or slurry filling of existing utilities to be abandoned - Flood Protection & Site Grading - Corrective Geotechnical Measures shoreline stabilization and liquefaction remediation - Construction of perimeter flood protection measures - Import of material to raise elevations for perimeter flood protection measures and Development Areas - Mass grading of development blocks - Utility Systems - Sanitary sewer system pipelines, manholes and lift stations - Stormwater system pipelines, manholes, inlets, pump stations, multi-purpose basins and outfalls - Potable water system pipelines, appurtenances and fire hydrants - Recycled water system pipelines and appurtenances - Dry utility system joint trench, conduits, wires, substructure and street lights - On-Site Street System - New on-site street construction pavement, curbs, gutters, sidewalks, landscaping and striping - Reconstruction of existing on-site streets pavement, curbs, gutters, sidewalks, landscaping and striping - Traffic calming

+- Transportation Improvements

+- Off-site improvements as outlined in the mitigation measures of the EIR

+- Participation to BRT System

+- Parking lot expansion at the existing ferry terminal

+- New ferry terminal in Seaplane Lagoon

+- Transit center

+- Shuttle system

+- TDM

 - Parks and Open Space

 - Seaplane Lagoon frontage

 - Regional Sports Complex

 - Enterprise Park

 - Bay Trail

 - Other parks and open space areas

-- Public Benefits
+- Other Public Benefits

 - Fire station

 - Pro-Rata Share of Public Works satellite corporation yard

 - Bay Trail extension (Northwest Territories & VA Property)